 When building an app or website, it is crucial to enable its stable, uninterrupted performance, vital to delivering a seamless user experience (UX) and preventing downtime.
 Otherwise, a business may encounter customer churn due to platform unavailability caused by peak loads, and lose a lot of money.

 To create top-notch products, you shall thoroughly test the gateway functionality of websites and applications, analyzing all scenarios possible and making sure everything works as designed.
-By focusing on this stage of custom software development, QAs prevent potential issues associated with:
+By focusing on this prod of custom software development, QAs prevent potential issues associated with:

 - User experience